tanner-iley/4641-Eco/index.md

 ## Model Comparisons
 Regarding implementation, each model plotted the same preprocessed and normalized data.
 Furthermore, each model used the features of time and climate to test against values of energy consumption.
-There were some differences as linear regression outputted a graph comparing predicted values to actual values while KNN and Random Forest both outputted a confusion matrix and numerical predictions.
-Finally, linear regression relies on a correlation coefficient to determine the strength of feature relationships whereas we used an accuracy in our analysis of KNN and Random Forest.

-Moreover, Random Forest and KNN both had issues with misclassification and feature overlap.
-Linear Regression had the opposite issue as we may have utilized too little features, which likely didn't capture the complexity of energy consumption data.
+In the end, we were able to successfully implement all three models: Linear Regression, Random Forests, and finally K-nearest Neighbors.
+All the models struggled with accuracy due to specific needs of classification data that the open source material was generally lacking.
+Because of this, there are some shortcomings in the interpretability of the data in regards to feature handling done by the models.

+Linear Regression model was probably the simplest approach and it provided us with our first relationship between time and power load.
+Although, it identified a rather weak negative relationship, as it did not take into account the seasonal patterns of annual cyclical patterns.
+Random Forest was the next step higher in complexity but like KNN, it struggled with notable misclassification errors.
+As seen in the confusion matrix, this can be largely due to feature overlap due to overgeneralization or improper data splits.

+Pennsylvania’s data set seems to be the best suited for the way we coded our projects because amongst the three models, it has consistently done as one of the bests with a decent accuracy and correlation data.
+KNN struggled with overlapping feature data as well as a lot of the adjacent classes were often misclassified.
+Looking at all three models holistically, it is clear that no single model can adequately address all the factors that go into properly predicting energy consumption for the Eastern Interconnection.
+Linear Regression’s results were too simply stated and Random Forest and KNN lacked the finesse of clearly defining features to avoid overlap.
+In order to further improve from our project, it is quintessential to explore deep learning approaches that would account for clearer variable definitions.

 ## Conclusion